SioKCronin/website/content/vision.md

 as a team over time, and running experiments to either speed up our existing solution-finding practices or expand the surface area of solutions we perceive as possible.
 Mapping our collective neural cloud.
-This is the arena of engineering I choose to innovate; the cultivation of thriving human-computer ecoystems.
+This is the arena of engineering in which I choose to innovate.

 I'm interested in nuturting communities of engineering practice that embrace what artists have long known to be true - imagination is a portal